Skip to Content

-Delicious blackberry syrup made with the freshest blackberries as well as pomegranate juice and lime juice for the perfect sweet and tart drink.
+Delicious blackberry syrup made with the freshest blackberries, as well as pomegranate juice and lime juice for the perfect sweet and tart drink.

-When I first started playing around with the flavors of this drink, I really wanted it to look dark in color, so I knew that fresh blackberries was going to be the berry of choice.
+When I first started playing around with the flavors of this drink, I really wanted it to look dark in color, so I knew that fresh blackberries were going to be the berry of choice.

 How to Make the Perfect Halloween Margarita Recipe